Identifying Preferences when Households are Financially Constrained: Appendix B-I (Online)

 Suppose now that we observe the dichotomous response of the household over time to a survey question that asks whether the household is (or expects to be in the near future) financially constrained.
 An honest household will answer positively whenever $\lambda_{i,t}>0$.

-It can be shown\footnote{See Appendix B-II for the formal derivation.} that had the data been generated by the model in \eqref{eq:zeldes} e.g. a restriction on borrowing, then consumption growth under incomplete markets becomes as follows: where $F_{y_{i}}(x^{\star}_{i})$ is the the probability of hitting the constraint, which depends on the distribution of income and cash on hand threshold $x^{\star}_{i}$.
+In Section \ref{deriv} I show that had the data been generated by a model with a restriction on borrowing, the consumption growth process becomes as follows:

+where $F_{y_{i}}(x^{\star}_{i})$ is the the probability of hitting the constraint, which depends on the distribution of income $(y_{i})$ and cash on hand threshold $x^{\star}_{i}$.
 The higher this probability is, the higher the savings rate out of income, increasing thereby consumption growth.

-The relevant question to ask is whether we can utilize the survey information without knowing the true data generating process i.e. the form of $\lambda_{i,t}$ in \eqref{cons_growth}, and whether this leads to even more precise estimates of risk aversion.
+The relevant question to ask is whether we can utilize the survey information without knowing the true data generating process i.e. the form of $\lambda_{i,t}$ in \eqref{eq:cons_growth}, and whether this leads to even more precise estimates of risk aversion.
 First, dichotomous responses to the survey can be used to estimate $\mathbb{P}_{t}(\lambda_{i,t}>0)$.
 Therefore, for $v\in \mathbb{R}$ and $\epsilon_{i,t+1}$ with cumulative density $\Phi_{i,t}(.)$, the distribution function of consumption growth is: